 I worry a lot about this page.
 I originally set it up to cut down the amount of email I receive at thesitewizard.com asking me to recommend a web host.
 However, over time, I have found that I had to revise this page numerous times as a result of changes in the web hosting scene.
 The worst thing is finding out that the quality of hosting at the hosts I had mentioned here earlier had deteriorated.
 Naturally those hosts are no longer listed below.

 The best way to treat this page is to regard the comments I make here about web hosts as merely the opinions of one person given at a particular point in time.
 I recommend that you investigate thoroughly any host before signing up.
 You can find a list of things you should look for in a web host in my other article How to Choose a Web Host.

 Note that I only mention commercial and free web hosts providing shared hosting (where yours is not the only website on a particular machine).
 Since I have no direct experience with leasing a dedicated server (where the entire computer is dedicated to serving your site) or getting a virtual private server (VPS) (a sort of intermediate step between shared web hosting and dedicated servers), this page will not mention any companies providing such facilities.

 At present, thesitewizard.com is hosted at FutureQuest, and indeed has been on this host since 2000.
-So far, I have found them to be reliable, honest and competent, with the people at the helm appearing to be people who understand the software and issues that surround running web servers.
+So far, I have found them to be reliable, honest and competent, with those at the helm appearing to be people who understand the software and issues that surround running web servers.
 Their prices are not the cheapest around, but I find that they are well worth the price.
 The old adage, "you get what you pay for", seems most appropriate in their case, and I would rather pay that few extra dollars for their reliability and competence than to find my sites down for long periods at a stretch, costing me more money than the few bucks I can save in hosting fees.